 - K520 Utility Cart Designed to transport the Lincoln family of small welders.
 Has provisions for mounting a single gas cylinder.
 Has front casters and large rear wheels.
 Handle height is easily adjustable.
 Bottom tray provided for tools and accessories.
-Easy assembly required; takes less than 15 minutes. - M15445 Spindle Mounts onto standard spool shaft for 4" (100 mm) spools to provide for mounting 8" (200 mm) diameter spools with 2" (51 mm) I.D. and up to 2.2" (56 mm) wide. - 3.
+Easy assembly required; takes less than 15 minutes. - 2.
 K664-2 Aluminum Feeding Kit This kit required for welding with .035 Aluminum wire.
 This kit may also be used for feeding .030 stainless wire.
-Included with this kit are a drive roll, gun liner and contact tip.
-It is important when changing between welding with steel wire and aluminum to exchange these components due to the lubricant applied to steel wire.
-Failure to do so may result in contaminated welds when welding aluminum.

-See Maintenance section for instructions on installing drive roll, cable liner, contact tip and their proper configuration.

-4. K610-1 MIG Conversion Kit for the PRO 100 - Complete kit for use with .025" (0.6 mm) electrode wire and either CO2 or Argon-mixed gas.
-Includes .025-.030" (0.6-0.8 mm) cable liner, two .025" (0.6 mm) contact tips, gas nozzle, 2 lb. spool of .025" (0.6 mm) L-56 electrode, gas regulator, gas hose, regulator adapter for CO2 cylinders and gas solenoid assembly, with all necessary hardware and easy instructions for installing gas solenoid.
+Included with this kit are a drive roll, liner and contact tip.
+It is important when changing between welding with steel wire and aluminum wire to exchange these components due to the lubricant applied to steel wire.
+Failure to do so may result in contaminated welds when welding aluminum. - 3.
+K610-2 MIG Conversion Kit for the PRO 155 Complete kit for use with .023-.025" (0.6 mm) electrode wire and either CO2 or Argon-mixed gas.
+Includes .025-.030" (0.6-0.8 mm) cable liner, two .023-.025" (0.6 mm) contact tips, gas nozzle, 2 lb. spool of .025" (0.6 mm) L-56 electrode, gas regulator, gas hose, regulator adapter for CO2 cylinders and gas solenoid assembly, with all the necessary hardware and easy instructions for installing the gas solenoid.
 Use with .030" (0.8 mm) wire requires additional .030" (0.8 mm) contact tip and electrode wire.
+Also requires a KP665-035 drive roll for feeding all the wire sizes mentioned above.